arcus/education_modules/pandas_transform/pandas_transform.md

 </div>
 <br>

 When we used a column name or list of names as our argument in the row spot of the `.loc` method, we got back all rows in that list.
-When we put a condition in the row spot, it will return all rows for which that condition is `True`.
+When we put a condition  like `covid_testing.loc[:,"result"] == "positive"` in the row spot, it will return all rows for which that condition is `True`.

 If this this is a subset of the data that you are likely to want to use again, it is a good practice to create a new DataFrame consisting only of the rows and columns that you want.